minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-kms.rst

      - The corresponding certificate for the :kes-docs:`identity <concepts/#authorization>` on the KES server.
        This step uses the ``root`` identity for the MinIO ``play`` KES sandbox, which provides access to all operations on the KES server.

-Issue the following command to create a new |EK| through KES.
+The following command creates a new |EK| through KES.

 .. code-block:: shell
    :class: copyable